hugosaisse/hugosaisse/README.md

 In my current role, I lead the implementation of the Policy Registration System in the Brazilian insurance market.
-This novel system is set to revolutionize the industry by keeping records of all insurance transactions in Brazil, already having recorded billions of unique events.
+This novel system is set to revolutionize the industry by keeping records of all insurance transactions in Brazil, which already has recorded billions of unique events.

-I'm writing a paper on the use of named entity recognition (NER), part-of-speech (PoS) tagging, and LLMs to summarize court decisions and compute similarity.
+I'm investigating the use of named entity recognition (NER), part-of-speech (PoS) tagging, and LLMs to summarize court decisions and compute similarity.

 Arteh's platform is also undergoing substantial improvements to make it more intuitive and user-friendly.